 - Available free only in G Suite Business/Enterprise/Education packages.
-If you have G Suite Basic, you must pay additionally $300/year per user for this tool.
+If you have G Suite Basic, you must pay additional $300/year per user for this tool.

-Sooner or later you’ll have to opt for professional cloud backup service.
-The amount of data will grow, and it will get harder to deal with it.
+Sooner or later you’ll have to opt for a professional cloud backup service.
 Native tools don’t provide convenient recovery methods, so you won’t be able to quickly and systematically restore more than a few items to their original folders.
-Therefore, special backup services can be considered as the best cloud backup for small business.
+Therefore, specialized backup services can be considered the best cloud backup for small businesses.

 - It saves you money.
 One license in Spinbackup costs $3/month and provides users with unlimited storage and infinite data retention.
-In contrast, having a Dropbox or Enterprise subscription for G Suite or Office 365, which doesn’t even let you restore your data will cost you from $5 to $35/month per license.
+In contrast, having a Google Vault, Dropbox, or Enterprise subscription for G Suite or Office 365, which doesn’t even let you restore your data will cost you from $5 to $35/month per license.

 - It secures you from cybercriminals and human error.
-Backup services keep data in trustworthy public cloud storages like AWS (Amazon), AZURE (Microsoft), and GCP (Google).
-Their data centres are protected from natural disasters and cybercriminals’ attacks.
+Backup services keep data in trustworthy public cloud storage like AWS (Amazon), AZURE (Microsoft), and GCP (Google).
+Their data centers are protected from natural disasters and cybercriminals’ attacks.
 As an intermediary, Spinbackup’s backup solution also provides security services to enhance data protection even more.